taichi/modernjs/modernjs.en.md

 There is a pretty polite [migration document](https://webpack.js.org/guides/migrating/), so you can move on if you like that.

 ### [webpack] related modules
 In the first place, [webpack] needs to learn carefully with a fairly large application.
-So, I do not think adding too much.
+So, I do not think to add too much.

 #### [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html)
 This is a server for running the build products of [webpack] in a simplified manner.